 You can keep up to date with the education department by following our social media channels.
-Please do give us feedback, no matter how small, so that we can continue to improve our services.
+Please encourage your students to follow us and use our Pinboards and images.

 Follow The National Archives @UkNatArchives hashtag #TNAeducation to hear the latest from the education department.

-Our @ukwarcabinet project tweeted the Second World War in real time, using original cabinet papers to follow the progress of the war from the heart of government.
-The project began in January 2010 with 1 January 1940 and continued through to 1942.
-We have an archive of the tweets available from our Labs website.
+Our @ukwarcabinet project tweets the Second World War in real time, using original cabinet papers to follow the progress of the war from the heart of government.
+The project began in January 2010 with 1 January 1940.
+It’s currently run by a small group of experts from The National Archives.

 The website UK War Cabinet was produced at a Hack Day at the Archives and allows the tweets and papers to be explored in more detail.

 We’ve produced the following Pinterest boards to accompany some of our resources:

 - The face of Royalty

 - Victorian lives

 - The Road to Partition

 Follow The National Achives on Pinterest to keep up to date.